oracle/vagrant-projects/OracleFPP/README.md

-# Oracle Fleet Patching and Provisioning (FPP) Vagrant project on Oracle Linux 7, 8 or 9 for VirtualBox or KVM/libVirt provider
+# Vagrant project: Oracle Fleet Patching and Provisioning (FPP) on Oracle Linux 7, 8 or 9 for VirtualBox or KVM/libVirt provider

 This directory contains Vagrant projects to provision Fleet Patching and Provisioning (FPP) on Oracle Linux 7, 8 or 9 automatically, using Vagrant and a shell script.